 Arabic is a rich and varied language spoken in over two dozen countries in the Middle East and North Africa.
 The Arabic Program at Arabic Franklin & Marshall focuses on developing students’ communication skills in both spoken dialects (Egyptian) and Modern Standard Arabic (MSA) used in more formal contexts.
 Students begin reading and writing in Arabic during their first semester of study and continue to improve these skills along with their speaking and listening abilities throughout the Intermediate and Advanced level courses.
 Courses at all levels regularly integrate authentic materials and technology in order to introduce students to the history, politics, and culture of the Arab world.
 Students are strongly advised to take Arabic 101, 102, 201 and 202 prior to a semester of study abroad in an Arabic-speaking country.
 Most students who study abroad attend the CET program in Amman, Jordan or the Arabic Program at Middlebury Language Schools.

-An Area Studies minor in Middle Eastern Studies may be arranged in consultation with Professor Christine Kalleeny, Director, Arabic Language Program, or Professor Carmen Tisnado, Provost Designee for Arabic, and with the permission of the Director of International Studies, Professor Doug Anthony.
+An Area Studies minor in Middle Eastern Studies may be arranged in consultation with Professor Christine Kalleeny, Director, Arabic Language Program, or Professor Cindy Yetter-Vassot, Chair of French, Francophone and Arabic Studies, and with the permission of the Chair of International Studies, Professor Dan Ardia.
 Students interested in a joint major with another program should contact Professor Kalleeny.

 A list of regularly offered courses follows.
 Please note the key for the following abbreviations: (A) Arts; (H) Humanities; (S) Social Sciences; (N) Natural Sciences with Laboratory; (LS) Language Studies requirement; (NSP) Natural Science in Perspective; (NW) Non-Western Cultures requirement.

 101. Elementary Arabic I.